-Scientific Inquiry Technological Problem Solving (Design Process) Decision Making Purpose: Satisfying curiosity about events and phenomena in the natural world.
+Scientific Inquiry Technological Problem-Solving (Design Process) Decision-Making Purpose: Satisfying curiosity about events and phenomena in the natural world.
 Coping with everyday life, practices, and human needs.
-Identifying different views or perspectives based on varying information.
+Identifying different views or perspectives based on different or the same information.
 Procedure: What do we know?
 What do we want to know?
 How can we do it?
 Will it work?
-What are the alternatives or consequences?
+What alternatives or consequences are there?
 Which choice is best at this time?
 Product: Knowledge about events and phenomena in the natural world.
 An effective and efficient way to accomplish a task or meet a need.
-A defensible decision in a particular circumstance.
+A defensible decision in the particular circumstances.
 Scientific Question Technological Problem STSE Issue Example: Why does my coffee cool so quickly?
 How can I keep my coffee hot?
-Should we use styrofoam cups or ceramic mugs for our meeting?
-An Answer: Heat energy is transferred by conduction, convection, and radiation, to the surrounding environment.
-A Solution: A styrofoam cup will keep liquids warm for a long time.
-So will an insulated cup.
-A Decision: Since we must use disposable cups for the meeting, a biodegradable type will be chosen.
+Should we use styro- foam cups or ceramic mugs for our meeting?
+An Answer: Heat energy is trans- ferred by conduction, convection, and radiation.
+An Answer: A Solution: A styrofoam cup will keep liquids warm for a long time.
+A Decision: Personal health, the environment, cost, and availability must be considered along with science and technology information.